bparanj/crystal/computer/electronics/principles/principles.md

 ### 8. **Impedance (AC Circuits)**:
    - **Principle**: Impedance is the total opposition that a circuit presents to the flow of alternating current (AC).
 It extends the concept of resistance to AC circuits and includes both resistance (R) and reactance (X).
    - **Formula**: \( Z = R + jX \), where \( Z \) is impedance, \( R \) is resistance, and \( X \) is reactance.
-   - **Application**: Used in AC circuit analysis, including resonance, filtering, and impedance matching.
+   - **Application**: Used in AC circuit analysis,  resonance, filtering, and impedance matching.

 ### 9. **Resonance**:
    - **Principle**: In an AC circuit, resonance occurs when the inductive reactance equals the capacitive reactance, resulting in maximum voltage or current at a particular frequency.